Charlotte Potter Bikini Fitness

 I train five days a week for two hours.
 My sessions are split so I do two leg days and three upper body days: chest and triceps, back and biceps, shoulders and triceps.

 My meals are macro managed and I eat five a day.
-Most days I have porridge mixed with protein powder and berries for breakfast, rice cakes and peanut butter, a post workout protein shake, chicken, sweet potato and veg for lunch and dinner and then zero fat Greek yoghurts and peanut butter.
+Most days I have porridge mixed with protein powder and berries for breakfast, rice cakes and peanut butter, a post workout protein shake, chicken, sweet potato and veg for lunch and dinner and then zero fat Greek yogurts and peanut butter.
 Once a week I also have a cheat meal, normally fajitas or sausage and wedges!

 What advice would you give someone who is overweight and wants to get fit?

 Takes ‘before’ pictures and measurements because your bathroom scales won’t always show the progress you are making.
 Then take progress pictures and updated measurements every 2–4 weeks.